DevJethava/RNPracticeRepo/src/typescript_demo/README.md

 To learn more about used tech, take a look at the following resources:

-- typescriptn (.tsx) - all hooks and examples are used
+- typescript (.tsx) - all hooks and examples are used